 Devices will get continuously reclassified as new information comes in about them.
 But they will only be reclassified up the list into a more specific rule.
-It is important that more specific and detailed rules are at the top of the list and generic catch all rules are at the bottom.
+It is important that more specific and detailed rules are at the top of the list and that generic catch-all rules are at the bottom.

 If a neighboring AP is heard with a weak signal strength it would fall to the 'Detected wirelessly' rule and get classified as a suspect neighbor.
 If a week later the device suddenly had a strong signal strength of -60 dBm, it would be promoted up to a suspect rogue.
 At that point an alert could fire, but more on alerts in the alerting and reporting chapter.
-Now if that device were detected on the wire a day later, it would be classified by the 'Detected Wirelessly and on LAN' rule and reclassified as a rogue.
+Now if that device were to be detected on the wire a day later, it would be classified by the 'Detected Wirelessly and on LAN' rule and reclassified as a rogue.

 Threat level is an optional additional bucketing system within a single classification.
 It has no set definition.
-1 or 10 can be considered the most dangerous.
-Be sure to keep the rules in sync so that a specific threat level is always considered the most dangerous.
+A threat level of 1 or 10 can be considered the most dangerous.
+However, be sure to keep the rules in sync so that a specific threat level is always considered the most dangerous.
 The threat level can be used to change the alerting options within AirWave.